vizbydesign/bs/index.md

 * Full support of Bootstrap's JavaScript plugins.
 * Supports all features of Github Pages and Jekyll.
 * RDR - Added this comment to recompile
+* RDR - Added for attempt to use sketchy

 ## Setup Guide